Noah Juulsen

-Noah Juulsen (born April 2, 1997) is a Canadian ice hockey defenceman for the Philadelphia Flyers of the National Hockey League (NHL).
-He was selected in the first round, 26th overall, by the Montreal Canadiens in the 2015 NHL Entry Draft.
-Juulsen has also previously played for the Florida Panthers and Vancouver Canucks.
+Noah Juulsen (born April 2, 1997) is a Canadian professional ice hockey player who is a defenceman for the Colorado Avalanche of the National Hockey League (NHL).
+He was selected in the first round, 26th overall, by the Montreal Canadiens in the 2015 NHL entry draft.
+Juulsen has also previously played for the Florida Panthers, Vancouver Canucks and Philadelphia Flyers.

 Playing career

 Junior

 Juulsen was drafted by the Everett Silvertips in the fourth round of the 2012 Western Hockey League (WHL) Bantam Draft.
 During the 2014–15 WHL season his outstanding play was rewarded when he was selected to play in the 2015 CHL/NHL Top Prospects Game.
-During the 2015 NHL Entry Draft, the Montreal Canadiens selected Juulsen 26th overall.
+During the 2015 NHL entry draft, the Montreal Canadiens selected Juulsen 26th overall.
 On July 9, 2015, Juulsen agreed to terms on a three-year, entry- level contract with the Canadiens.

 Professional

 Juulsen (left) defending against the Seattle Kraken in November 2023.

 Juulsen made his professional debut during the 2017–18 NHL Season.
 On February 21, 2018, Juulsen was recalled by the Canadiens and played his first NHL game on February 22, 2018, in a 3–1 win against the New York Rangers.
-On March 2, Juulsen scored his first career NHL goal during a 6-3 win over the New York Islanders.
+On March 2, Juulsen scored his first career NHL goal during a 6–3 win over the New York Islanders.
 He recorded an additional two assists in 23 total games for the club.

 On February 1, 2019, the Canadiens announced Juulsen was out indefinitely with a vision-related issue following twin puck strikes to the face during the November 19, 2018 match against the Washington Capitals.
 He skated in a total of 21 games for the Canadiens during the 2018–19 season, scoring one goal and four assists.

 On January 11, 2021, the Florida Panthers claimed Juulsen off of waivers from the Canadiens.

 Prior to the commencement of the season, on October 10, 2021, Juulsen was traded by the Panthers to the Vancouver Canucks, along with Juho Lammikko, in exchange for Olli Juolevi.

-Juulsen signed a one year, $900,000 contract with the Philadelphia Flyers for the season on July 1, 2025.
+Juulsen signed a one-year, $900,000 contract with the Philadelphia Flyers for the season on July 1, 2025.

+He signed a two-year contract with the Colorado Avalanche on July 1, 2026.